Trucking

 As you can see, gaining a few years of experience can dramatically increase your income.
 The most significant jump often happens after your first year behind the wheel.

 Recent industry data reveals that the national average salary for truck drivers is now around $92,720 per year.
 This figure shows the high income potential available in the field.
-For example, dedicated drivers who consistently log over 2,500 miles weekly at a rate of 60 to 85 cents per mile (CPM) can see their annual earnings fall between $85,000 and $115,250.
-Discover more about these high-paying salary figures.
+For example, dedicated drivers who consistently log over 2,500 miles weekly at a rate of 60 to 85 cents per mile (CPM) can see their annual earnings fall between $85,000 and $120,000+.

 Your location plays a massive role in your paycheck as a truck driver.
 The average salary can change significantly depending on which state you call your home base.
 But a higher wage isn't the full picture; it's essential to compare that number with local living expenses to know your real earning power.